 In 2017, I started an MSc in Statistics with Data Science at the University of Edinburgh.
 This degree was based at the School of Mathematics but gave me the chance to do the two core graduate courses in machine learning at the School of Informatics, a leading department in this field.

-Finally, after this second master’s I applied to a few PhD programmes in biostatistics / computational biology / genomics in the UK and was extremely fortunate to be admitted to the amazing Genomic Medicine and Statistics programme here in Oxford, which I have been doing since 2019.
+Finally, after this second master’s I applied to a few PhD programmes in biostatistics / computational biology / genomics in the UK and was extremely fortunate to be admitted to the amazing Genomic Medicine and Statistics programme here in Oxford, which I started in October 2019 and completed in December 2023.